spotahome/redis-operator/README.md

 If necessary, this command can be changed with the `command` option inside redis/sentinel spec.
 An example can be found in the [custom command example file](example/redisfailover/custom-command.yaml).

 ### Custom Pod Annotations
-By default, no pod annotations will be applied to the Redis or Sentinel pods.
+By default, no pod annotations will be applied to Redis nor Sentinel pods.

-In order to apply custom pod Annotations, you can provide the `podAnnotation` option inside redis/sentinel spec.
+In order to apply custom pod Annotations, you can provide the `podAnnotations` option inside redis/sentinel spec.
 An example can be found in the [custom annotations example file](example/redisfailover/custom-annotations.yaml).

 ## Connection to the created Redis Failovers